 Let’s get started.

-Soybeans are nutritional bombs, they contain twice the amount of protein and more oil (healthy unsaturated fat) than other beans, and very little starch.
-A bunch of years ago, the World Health Organization (WHO) and the Food and Agriculture Organization (FAO) felt the need to assess the quality of all the different proteins you could end up eating, therefore, they established the so-called protein digestibility-corrected amino acid score (PDCAAS).
+Soybeans are nutritional bombs, they contain twice the amount of protein and more oil (healthy unsaturated fat) than other beans and very little starch.
+A couple of years ago, the World Health Organization (WHO) and the Food and Agriculture Organization (FAO) assessed the quality of all the different proteins, and established the protein digestibility-corrected amino acid score (PDCAAS).

 As you read on our blog about macronutrients, proteins are made of many amino acids and the PDCAAS evaluates the quality of that protein by comparing its amino acid composition to what our body can absorb and use.
 The highest PDCAAS value that any protein can achieve is 1.0.

 This is a list of the best protein sources:

 - Rice (0.42)

 We gave a chance to different plant-based proteins such as pea, rice, sorghum or hemp, but after seeing soy’s PDCAA’s score of 1.0, we were convinced that this smooth and tasty bean would be the best source of protein for us to use in our products.
 [1, 2]

 You might wonder if we carefully assessed both the health benefits and the health risks of soy protein.
 That brings us to the following question...

 What is the relationship between soy and hormonal activity?